 At AFUB @ 30, we shall be celebrating our successes and achievements over the past 30 years and launching the ‘Endow Independence’ endowment fund that will ensure that we continue existing so that we can reach more blind and partially sighted persons in the places where they need us most.
 Your support is key in achieving this.

 Event: Gala Dinner

 Cost of dinner: KES 5,000 or USD 50 per plate

 Book your place now and join us at AFUB @ 30 by sending in your contribution through payment options provided below.

-During the AFUB @ 30 celebrations, we shall not only be celebrating our successes but most importantly we shall establish a fund that will ensure that our work goes on for the next 30 years.
+During the AFUB @ 30 celebrations, we shall not only be celebrating our successes but most importantly we shall establish a fund that will ensure that our work goes on for the next 30 years starting this 2018.
 Our goal is to raise US$ 250,000 at the launch of the fund and grow the fund to US$ 1,000,000 over the next five years.

 Would you consider our Endow Independence Fund by gifting AFUB @ 30?
 We count on you to donate according to the available slots below whichever that suits you:

-You can either donate online on our website, pay via M-Pesa (mobile money transfer) to 0722 676 672 or issue a cheque in our name; AFRICAN UNION OF THE BLIND.
+You can either donate online on our website, pay via Safaricom Mobile Money Playbill No. 658662 and enter AFRICAN UNION OF THE BLIND as the account name or issue a cheque in our name of AFRICAN UNION OF THE BLIND.
 You can also contact Dandy Mubima our Fundraising and Communications Officer at email@example.com or firstname.lastname@example.org and on +254786602783 for payment advice and for more information about event.